Satchmo.com - New Orleans Music

 1957 Fats Domino's "Blue Monday" and Clarence "Frogman" Henry's "Ain't Got No Home" entered the Billboard Top 40 in 1957.

-1971 Bandleader, clarinetist and sax player Captain John Handy passed away in Pass Christian, MS in 1971 at age 70
+1971 Bandleader, alto sax player, and clarinetist Captain John Handy passed away in Pass Christian, MS on January 12, 1971 at age 70.
+See birth entry for June 24.

 1975 The Grambling College Marching Band performed the National Anthem and during halftime at Super Bowl IX in 1975.
 The game was played at Tulane Stadium, pitting the Minnesota Vikings against the Pittsburgh Steelers (Steelers won 16-6).

-1991 Jazz musician, vocalist, composer and jazz historian Danny Barker was named a Jazz Master by the National Endowment for the Arts in 1991.
+1991 Jazz musician, vocalist, composer and jazz historian Danny Barker was honored with a Jazz Masters Fellowship by the National Endowment for the Arts in 1991.
 The honor included a $20,000 award.

-1998 Lloyd Price, Allen Toussaint and Jelly Roll Morton were inducted into the Rock and Roll Hall of Fame on this day in 1998; Toussaint, who was inducted by Robbie Robertson, was asked if he minded being inducted as a non-performer, Toussaint said, "If I were to come in as dogcatcher, it would be fine with me.
-This is incredible"; Price, inducted by Tony Rich, performed his 1958 hit "Stagger Lee" (which reached #1 on both the Pop and R&B Charts); he was joined on stage by Toussaint, John Fogerty, Chuck Berry and Johnnie Johnson.
+1998 Lloyd Price, Allen Toussaint and Jelly Roll Morton were inducted into the Rock and Roll Hall of Fame on this day in 1998.
+Toussaint, who was inducted by Robbie Robertson, was asked if he minded being inducted as a non-performer.
+Toussaint said, "If I were to come in as dogcatcher, it would be fine with me.
+This is incredible".
+Lloyd Price, inducted by Tony Rich, performed his 1958 hit "Stagger Lee" (which reached #1 on both the Pop and R&B Charts).
+He was joined on stage by Toussaint, and John Fogerty

 JANUARY 13

-1889 Trad jazz trombonist and sax player Harrison Barnes was born on the Magnolia Plantation in 1889; Barnes paraded with the Eclipse and Excelsior Brass Bands early in his career; he later recorded with the Zenith Brass Band, Kid Thomas, and George Lewis.
+1889 Jazz trombonist and sax player Harrison Barnes was born on the Magnolia Plantation in 1889.
+He was the older brother of jazz musicians Emile Barnes and Paul "Polo" Barnes.
+Barnes played with the Eclipse Brass Band.
+Henry Allen's Brass Band, Chris Kelly's Band, John Robichaux, and others.
+He later recorded with the Zenith Brass Band, Kid Thomas, and George Lewis.

-1890 Trad jazz string bass pioneer Steve Brown was born in New Orleans in 1890; his brother was noted trombonist and bassist Tom Brown; Brown worked with the New Orleans Rhythm Kings, Murphy Steinberg, and others before settling in Detroit where he freelanced and led his own bands.
+1890 Slap bass pioneer Steve Brown was born (Theodore Brown) in New Orleans on January 13, 1890.
+His brother was noted trombonist and bassist Tom Brown.
+Brown worked with the New Orleans Rhythm Kings, Jean Goldkette's Orchestra (check out Brown's playing on "My Pretty Girl"), Paul Whiteman's Orchestra, and others.
+He died in Detroit on September 15, 1965.
+Read more here and here.

-1905 Late trad jazz trumpeter Percy Humphrey was born in New Orleans in 1905; brothers Earl (trombone) and Willie (clarinet) were also musicians; his father was Willie Humphrey, Sr. and his grandfather was trumpeter and music teacher "Professor" Jim Humphrey; he was a fixture at Preservation Hall from it's inception in 1961; Percy and Willie were honored with Big Easy Lifetime Achievement Awards in 1994; Percy's last performance came as the closing act at the 1995 Jazz Fest
+1905 Jazz trumpeter Percy Humphrey was born in New Orleans on January 13, 1905.
+Percy's brothers Earl and Willie, his father (Willie Humphrey, Sr.), and his grandfather ("Professor" Jim Humphrey) were also noted jazz musicians.
+He had a long association with the Eureka Brass Band, and was a fixture at Preservation Hall from it's inception in 1961.
+Percy and Willie were honored with Big Easy Lifetime Achievement Awards in 1994.
+Percy's last performance came as the closing act at the 1995 Jazz Fest.
+He passed away on July 22, 1995 at age 90.
+Listen to Percy Humphrey music on YouTube.

-1962 Country music superstar Trace Adkins was born (Tracy Darrell Adkins) in Springhill, LA in 1962
+1962 Award winning country music superstar (and actor) Trace Adkins was born (Tracy Darrell Adkins) in Springhill, LA in 1962

 1982 Singer and songwriter Joe Stark was born in Houma, LA in 1982.
 Stark released his first album at age 13, and has opened for Peter Frampton, Eddie Money, Bad Company, Styx, Billy Squire and Marc Broussard, among others.
-He fronted the 3-piece band Sons of William for several years, and his latest project is Baby Bee whose debut release is set for 2011 (both of these bands feature Joe's brother David Stark).
+He fronted the 3-piece band Sons of William, which led to his next project, Baby Bee.
+Both groups featured Joe's brother David Stark.
+In recent times, Joe has been a member of Marc Broussard's band, and continues to perform as a solo artist.

 1999 Britney Spears' debut single "...Baby One More Time" was certified platinum by the RIAA in 1999

-2002 Lucinda Williams and Elvis Costello performed together on "CMT Crossroads" which premiered on the CMT cable TV channel on this day in 2002
+2002 Lucinda Williams and Elvis Costello performed together on "CMT Crossroads", which premiered on the CMT cable TV channel on January 13, 2002.

-2003 Country music superstar Tim McGraw was named "Favorite Male Artist, Country Music" at the 30th Annual American Music Awards, held in Los Angeles in 2003; McGraw opened the show, performing "Tiny Dancer" with rock legend Elton John.
+2003 Country music superstar Tim McGraw was named "Favorite Male Artist, Country Music" at the 30th Annual American Music Awards, held in Los Angeles on January 13, 2003.
+McGraw opened the show, performing "Tiny Dancer" with rock legend Elton John.

 JANUARY 14

 1935 Pioneering drummer Charles Connor (with Little Richard & The Upsetters, James Brown, Sam Cooke, Jackie Wilson, Lloyd Price, and others) was born at Charity Hospital in New Orleans in 1935.
-Find out more about Conner in his book, "Don't Give Up Your Dreams."
+Connor died at his home in Glendale, California on July 31, 2021, after a battle with the brain disorder normal pressure hydrocephalus.
+He was 86.
+Read more here.
+See Charles Connor recording credits.

-1955 In 1955, disk jockey Allen Freed hosted his first "Rock 'n' Roll Ball", a two day event at Harlem's Saint Nicholas Arena; performers included Big Joe Turner, The Drifters, and Fats Domino; both nights at the 6,000 seat venue sold out in advance
+1955 In 1955, disk jockey Allen Freed hosted his first "Rock 'n' Roll Ball", a two day event at Saint Nicholas Arena in Manhattan.
+Performers included The Drifters, The Clovers, and Fats Domino.
+Both nights at the 6,000 seat venue sold out in advance.

-1949 Clarinet great George Baquet passed away in Philadelphia, PA in 1949 at age 66; George, a native of New Orleans, played with the Onward Brass Band, Manuel Perez, John Robichaux, Freddie Keppard, and many others; recording sessions included Jelly Roll Morton, Bessie Smith, and George Baquet's Swingsters (w/ Sidney Bechet; available on The John Reid Collection 1940-1944)
+1949 Clarinet great George Baquet passed away in Philadelphia, PA in 1949 at age 67.
+George, a native of New Orleans, played with the Onward Brass Band, Manuel Perez, John Robichaux, Freddie Keppard, The Original Creole Orchestra, and many others.
+Recording sessions included Jelly Roll Morton, Bessie Smith, Sidney Bechet, and George Baquet's Swingsters.

-1987 New Orleans born trad jazz pianist and vocalist Alton Purnell passed away in Inglewood, CA in 1987 at age 75; Purnell was a long time member of thr George Lewis band; he also worked with Bunk Johnson, Cousin Joe, Sidney Desvignes, Alphonse Picou, and many others
+1987 New Orleans born jazz pianist and vocalist Alton Purnell passed away in Inglewood, CA on January 14, 1987 at age 75.
+Purnell was a long time member of thr George Lewis band.
+He also worked with Bunk Johnson, Cousin Joe, Sidney Desvignes, Alphonse Picou, and many others.
+See discography and recording credits.
+Listen to Alton Purnell music on YouTube.

 JANUARY 15

-1929 The Grand Dame of Zydeco Queen Ida was born (Ida Guillory) in Lake Charles, LA in 1929
+1929 The Grand Dame of Zydeco Queen Ida (Ida Lee Lewis Guillory) was born in Lake Charles, LA on January 15, 1929.

-1946 Vocalist Joan Marie Johnson was born in New Orleans in 1946; Johnson sang with The Dixie Cups, along with cousins Barbara Ann Hawkins and Rosa Lee Hawkins; they hit No. 1 in 1964 with "Chapel of Love", and had success with subsequent efforts such as "People Say", "You Should Have Seen The Way He Looked At Me", and the quintessential version of the New Orleans classic, "Iko Iko".
+1944 Vocalist Joan Marie Johnson was born in New Orleans in 1944.
+Johnson sang with The Dixie Cups, along with cousins Barbara Ann Hawkins and Rosa Lee Hawkins.
+They hit No. 1 in 1964 with "Chapel of Love", and had success with subsequent efforts such as "People Say", "You Should Have Seen The Way He Looked At Me", and the quintessential version of the New Orleans classic, "Iko Iko".
+Johnson died in New Orleans of congestive heart failure on October 3, 2016 at the age of 72.

-1946 Singer/songwriter Ron Davies was born (Ronny Wayne Dickerson) in Shreveport, LA in 1946; Davies' songs were recorded by David Bowie, Three Dog Night, Joe Cocker, Dave Edmunds, Randy Travis, Ricky Skaggs, Vince Gill, The Nitty Gritty Dirt Band and Jerry Jeff Walker, among many others; he passed away in Nashville in 2003 at age 57.
+1946 Singer/songwriter Ron Davies was born (Ronny Wayne Dickerson) in Shreveport, LA in 1946; Davies' songs were recorded by David Bowie, Three Dog Night, Joe Cocker, Dave Edmunds, Randy Travis, Ricky Skaggs, Vince Gill, The Nitty Gritty Dirt Band and Jerry Jeff Walker, among many others.
+He passed away in Nashville in 2003 at age 57.
+Read more here.

-1964 Legendary trombonist, vocalist and bandleader Jack Teagarden passed away in New Orleans in 1964 at age 58; Teagarden, a native of Vernon, Texas played his last gig at The Dream Room in New Orleans while suffering from bronchial pneumonia; he returned to the Prince Conti Motor Hotel after the show and was found by the maid the next afternoon, dead on the floor clad in his dress shirt and shorts; Teagarden was a member of Louis Armstrong's All-Stars from 1947-51; their collaborations on Hoagy Carmichael's "Rockin' Chair" were classic
+1964 Trombone great, vocalist and bandleader Jack Teagarden passed away in New Orleans in 1964 at age 58.
+Teagarden, a native of Vernon, Texas, played his last gig at The Dream Room in New Orleans while suffering from bronchial pneumonia. he returned to the Prince Conti Motor Hotel after the show and was found by the maid the next afternoon, dead on the floor clad in his dress shirt and shorts.
+Teagarden was a member of Louis Armstrong's All-Stars from 1947-51.
+Their collaborations on Hoagy Carmichael's "Rockin' Chair" were classic

-1966 "Get Out Of My Life, Woman" by Lee Dorsey entered the Billboard R&B Chart in 1966; it peaked at #5 during it's 10 week run on the chart
+1966 "Get Out Of My Life, Woman" by Lee Dorsey entered the Billboard R&B Chart in 1966.
+The Allen Toussaint penned song peaked at #5 during it's 10 week run on the chart.

 1972 "Sweet Baby" by Donnie Elbert entered the Billboard R&B Chart in 1972

-1972 Jerry Lee Lewis' cover version of "Me and Bobby McGee" entered the Billboard Top 40 in 1972
+1972 The Jerry Lee Lewis cover version of "Me and Bobby McGee" entered the Billboard Top 40 in 1972

-1992 New Orleans keyboard legend Professor Longhair was inducted into the Rock and Roll Hall of Fame in 1992
+1992 New Orleans keyboard legend Professor Longhair was inducted into the Rock and Roll Hall of Fame (by Aaron Neville) in 1992.

 JANUARY 16

-1866 Early jazz musician, orchestra leader and composer John Robichaux was born in Thibodeaux, LA in 1866; Robichaux joined the Excelsior Brass Band (on bass drum) in 1891; he formed his first orchestra circa 1894, playing society events throughout the city; he led the orchestra at the Lyric Theatre until it burned down in 1927; a composer of over 350 songs, Robichaux continued leading his orchestra until his death in 1939 at age 73.
+1866 Early jazz musician, orchestra leader and composer John Robichaux was born in Thibodeaux, LA in 1866.
+Robichaux joined the Excelsior Brass Band (on bass drum) in 1891.
+He formed his first orchestra circa 1894, playing society events throughout the city.
+He led the orchestra at the Lyric Theatre until it burned down in 1927.
+A composer of over 350 songs, Robichaux continued leading his orchestra until his death in 1939 at age 73.
+Read more here.

-1942 R&B guitarist and singer Barbara Lynn was born in Beaumont, TX in 1942; Lynn recorded at Cosimo's Studio in New Orleans for Huey Meaux in the 60's; her debut single, "You'll Lose a Good Thing", topped the R&B Charts in 1962
+1942 R&B guitarist and singer Barbara Lynn was born in Beaumont, TX in 1942.
+Lynn recorded at Cosimo's Studio in New Orleans for Huey Meaux in the 60's.
+Her debut single, "You'll Lose a Good Thing" (session players included René Netto and Mac Rebennack) , topped the R&B Charts in 1962.

 1972 Super Bowl VI took place at Tulane Stadium in New Orleans in 1972.
 The half-time show featured a "Salute to Louis Armstrong" featuring Ella Fitzgerald, Carol Channing, and Al Hirt.
 The score of the game was Dallas Cowboys 24, Miami Dolphins 3.

-1975 Paul McCartney & Wings arrived in New Orleans in 1975 to begin sessions for the album "Venus and Mars"; the album was recorded at Allen Toussaint's Sea-Saint Studio, with Toussaint and percussionist Kenneth "Afro" Williams making guest appearances.
+1975 Paul McCartney & Wings arrived in New Orleans in 1975 to begin sessions for the album "Venus and Mars".
+The album was recorded at Allen Toussaint's Sea-Saint Studio, with Toussaint, Kenneth "Afro" Williams and Clyde Kerr making guest appearances.

-2000 Vocalist and Shreveport native Will "Dub" Jones passed away in Long Beach, CA in 2000 at age 71; Jones, a bass vocalist, recorded with The Cadets and The Jacks before joining The Coasters in 1958; he remained with The Coasters for 10 years, and was featured on many of their hits including "Yakety Yak", "Charlie Brown" (Jones delivered the classic line "Why's everybody always picking on me"), and "Along Came Jones".
+2000 Vocalist and Shreveport, LA native Will "Dub" Jones passed away in Long Beach, CA in 2000 at age 71.
+Jones, a bass vocalist, recorded with The Cadets (check out "Stranded in the Jungle") and The Jacks before joining The Coasters in 1958.
+He remained with The Coasters for 10 years, and was featured on many of their hits including "Yakety Yak", "Charlie Brown" (Jones delivered the classic line "Why's everybody always picking on me"), and "Along Came Jones".

 JANUARY 17

-1965 Trad jazz and R&B pianist Joe Robichaux passed away in New Orleans in 1965 at age 64; Joe, the nephew of noted bandleader John Robichaux, worked with Papa Celestin, Lee Collins, Kid Rena, and others early in his career; Robichaux led the New Orleans Rhythm Boys in the 30's, worked as a solo pianist in the 40's, and played with George Lewis in the 50's and early 60's; he was also a regular with the Preservation Hall Jazz Band, and toured Japan with them in 1963
+1965 Trad jazz and R&B pianist Joe Robichaux passed away in New Orleans in 1965 at age 64.
+Joe, the nephew of noted bandleader John Robichaux, worked with Papa Celestin, Lee Collins, Kid Rena, and others early in his career.
+Robichaux led the New Orleans Rhythm Boys in the 30's, worked as a solo pianist in the 40's, and played with George Lewis in the 50's and early 60's.
+He was also a regular with the Preservation Hall Jazz Band, and toured Japan with them in 1963.
+Listen to Joe Robichaux music on YouTube.

-1945 The second Esquire All-American Jazz Concert, featuring Louis Armstrong, Benny Goodman and the Duke Ellington Orchestra was held at Municipal Auditorium in New Orleans in 1945.
+1945 The second Esquire All-American Jazz Concert, featuring Louis Armstrong & The All Stars, Benny Goodman, Duke Ellington Orchestra, Billie Holiday, Art Tatum and others was held at Municipal Auditorium in New Orleans on January 17, 1945.
 Joining Armstrong was Sidney Bechet, making his first return to New Orleans in 25 years.
+Listen to the concert on YouTube.

-1990 Jazz legend Louis Armstrong was inducted into the Rock and Roll Hall of Fame on this day in 1990.
+1990 Jazz legend Louis Armstrong was inducted into the Rock and Roll Hall of Fame (by Rickie Lee Jones) on this day in 1990.

 JANUARY 18

-1917 Rural blues man Hogman Maxey was born in Haynesville, LA in 1917; Maxey was recorded at Angola Prison in 1959 by folklorist Dr. Harry Oster.
+1917 Rural blues man Matthew "Hogman" Maxey was born in Haynesville, LA on January 17, 1917.
+Maxey was recorded at Angola Prison in 1959 by folklorist Dr. Harry Oster.
+Listen to Hogman Maxey music on YouTube.

 1930 Jazz man Danny Barker and singer/dancer Louise Dupont (Blue Lu Barker) were married in 1930.